bscheibe/Webstore-API-DB/README.txt

 mongod

 // 2.
 Then, run api
-cd to udel-api in a second terminal node index.js
+cd to udel-server in a second terminal node index.js

 // 3.
 Open postman and run this get request